dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ You have an unusual understanding of \
+/ Expect the worst, it's the least you \
-\ the problems of human relationships. /
+\ can do.                              /
  --------------------------------------
         \   ^__^
          \  (oo)\_______